msgpack/msgpack-javascript/README.md

 ### NodeJS

-If you use this library in NodeJS, v10 or later is required.
+If you use this library in NodeJS, v10 or later is required, but NodeJS v12 is recommended because it includes the V8 feature of [Improving DataView performance in V8](https://v8.dev/blog/dataview).

 ## Benchmark